rust-lang/book/nostarch/chapter12.md

 The program is currently able to access the values specified as command line arguments.
-Now we need to save the values of the two arguments in variables so we can use the values throughout the rest of the program.
+Now we need to save the values of the two arguments in variables so that we can use the values throughout the rest of the program.
 We do that in Listing 12-2.

 src/main.rs